tanvi-orcl/fpp-ansible/README.md

 **rdbms_create_wc.yml**
 -
 - Variables
-    - hostgroup - for inventory
+    - target_node (ecc9c3n1)
-    - identity_file  (/path/to/file) - for client prereqs, to add wc
+    - identity_file (/home/oracle/.ssh/fiserv.key) - path to exadata key from fpp host
-    - target_node (ecc5c4n1) - for client prereqs, to add wc
+    - prexisting_home (true or false) - indicates whether to create a new home or use existing
+        - if false:
             - version (19.0.0.0) - to create new home and add wc
             - dbhome_bp (APR2021) - to create new home and add wc
-    - cluster_name (ecc5c4) - to create new home and add wc
+        - if true:
+            - wc_name
     - image_name (DB1911_210420) - to create new home and add wc
-    - prexisting (true or false) - indicates whether to create a new home or use existing
+    - cluster_name (ecc5c4) - to create new home and add wc - currently just for naming conventions
-    - wc_name: OPTIONAL, if using prexisting home and setting it up as working copy
+    - wc_name: OPTIONAL, if want to use a custom name or if using preexisting_home
-    - osdbagrp_names: OPTIONAL, if want to use custom groups instead of defaults
+    - osdbagrp_groups: OPTIONAL, if want to use custom groups instead of defaults
-- Calculated variables: wc_name, path, oraclebase

 **rdbms_patch.yml**
 -